Vaccinations & Immunisations

 Flu and Covid-19 vaccination

-During specific periods of the year, we provide flu and Covid-19 vaccinations for qualifying groups of people.
+During the spring and winter months, we offer flu and Covid-19 vaccinations to vulnerable groups of people.

 Pneumococcal vaccination